 We’re getting our downstairs measured for new floors next week and all of my excitement is focused on that, nerdy as it sounds.
 When we moved into the house, we kind of clambered to get furniture into our living and dining area.
 Now that we have the space and time, we’re doing a more mindful/permanent refresh.

 While I dream about all of that, I’ve been putting a great new book to work in my kitchen.
 Ashley Melillo’s Blissful Basil, like her blog of the same name, has a special way of making you happy just by looking at it.
-One of the things that I love about my job is that I get to be on the receiving end of new cookbook promotions.
+One of the things that I love about my job is that I get to be on the receiving end of new cookbook releases.
 Ashley’s sincerity and want for a better world through food rings so true in this book.
-It’s a surprisingly rare thing!
-I feel connected to her worldview just by reading and working through the pages.

 To keep with my happy hour/link lovin’ theme, I’ve got a couple things here for you to check out while you sip on this shake :)

 I love Emma’s work, the beautiful southern hemisphere light in her photos, her incredible recipes, but this post takes the cake (there’s also a recipe for cake within the post yessss).
 I relate to so much of what she says about the slow reduction in gratitude/setting of boundaries online.

 The meditation of the everyday.
 So many things to love about this short article.
 It seems like there’s a tendency to view meditation as this tool that works toward a certain outcome.
 If anything, there are slow-simmering happy accidents as a result of regular mindfulness.”It’s not a miracle; it’s just you giving your mind some time to reflect.”